LPD-EPFL/ASCYLIB/README.md

 ASCYLIB
 =======

 ASCYLIB is a concurrent-search data-structure library.
-It contains over 30 implementantions of linked lists, hash tables, skip lists, and binary search trees (BST).
+It contains over 30 implementations of linked lists, hash tables, skip lists, and binary search trees (BST).
 ASCYLIB contains sequential, lock-based, and lock-free implementations for each data structure.

 ASCYLIB works on x86, SPARC, and Tilera architectures and contains tests to evaluate the throughput, latency, latency distribution, and energy efficiency of the included data structures.